BlinkZer0/Shitty-Clock-Unlicensed/README.md

 *"The burgers are the least of your legal problems."*
 — Imaginary Lawyer, 2025

+*"I just wanted to make a simple game.
+Now I owe the burger court $100 million."*
+— DoubleCheeseBurger Developer, 2025

+*"The raycaster works perfectly.
+My lawyer says that makes it worse."*
+— 3D Graphics Programmer, currently in litigation

 *"At Shitty Softwares™, we don't cut corners—we cut the whole damn shape."*
 — Company Motto (probably)